christiaanderidder/brink-renovent-hru/README.md

 - 3 Brink CO2 sensors
 - Brink Air Control

-Broadly speaking there are two protocols that are commonly used to automate the system:
+Broadly speaking there are two methods that are commonly used to automate the system:
 - The RJ12 connector used for 3/4-way physical switches and RF switches
 - The eBUS connector used for more complex setups

 The [Brink Renovent Excellent installation guide](manuals/installation-manual-300-400.pdf) describes the wiring of these connections.
 Below I will focus on how to use them for automating your system.

+You might be wondering which method you can use best.
+The answer is that *it depends*.
+For simple setups (filter indicator, fan speed) the RJ12 connector will be sufficient.
+If you are looking to automate all aspects of your HRU you will need the eBUS integration.
+In some cases (see [known issues](#known-issues)) you might need both.

 ## RJ12
 This is the simpler of the two, and allows for setting the fan mode to 0, 2 or 3 as well as indicating whether the filter needs to be replaced.